Nilzkool/ds_assistant/README.md

 MADSA is a conversational app that allows users to perform data science tasks in natural language.
 With Madsa, one can:

 - Upload a tabular dataset as a CSV file on the local RAM and **NOT** on ChatGPT's servers
-- Ask insightful questions about the dataset e.g. *What was the survivor rate for each gender?*
+- Ask insightful questions about the dataset e.g. *What was the survivor rate for each gender in the titanic?*
 - Generate plots by prompting in natural language e.g. *Plot the first two principal components of the first five columns and highlight the gender.*
 - Train machine learning models and/or explore model parameters e.g. *Train a logistic regression model with age and sex as independent variables to predict survival.
 Which parameter contributed the most?*